ooflet/Mi-Create-docs/Widgets/Basic/image.md

 The alpha value (transparency) of the widget.

 ### Visibility Trigger `@Visible_Src`
 Determines the widget's visibility based on a source's value.
-The widget is hidden when the value of the source is 0, otherwise it is visible.
+The widget is hidden when the value of the source is 0, otherwise it is visible. **This property is only visible on Xiaomi Watch Color/Color Sport/Color 2/S1/S1 Pro/S2**

 ---